jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 ###### 2.4.3.3.2.
 Issues with IP Fragmentation Reassembly

-The following scenarios can occur in a PCAP/PCAP-NG file and should be handled:
+The following scenarios can occur in a PCAP/PCAP-NG file:

 * A packet is lost
 * A packet is duplicated (re-sent)